 As a case example, we briefly zoom in back to Heikki.
 After the intensive period of playing New World for 2500 hours in just half a year, his self-reported general frequency of gaming problems increased from “never” to “sometimes” (THL1).
 At the same time, his Internet Gaming Disorder Test (IGDT-10) score went down from 10 because he no longer reported having played regardless of negative consequences; perhaps related to not working during the sick leave.
 His Gaming Addiction Scale (GAS-7) score went down from 21 because he no longer reported increasing time on gaming nor conflicts over gaming; these make sense, as he had just quit playing New World before the interview—and when he had played, that happened in daytime when his wife was working so no domestic conflicts would have occurred in those times either.
 On the other hand, now he reported one new GAS-7 symptom in the past six months, playing to escape, which perhaps refers to the painful half-year sick leave, while playing locked at home.
 These physical troubles and/or the present unemployment can possibly explain a part of his two new depression points too.
 The latter observations imply players like Heikki having the capacity to successfully apply gaming for mood management.

 The above patterns add light to the longitudinal fluctuation of gaming and life problems from an idiographic perspective.
 If people’s relationships with gaming are highly dynamic and cyclically dependent on ever-fluctuating life events—as they are in our data—much care need to be given to be able to efficiently identify what gaming-related behaviors might be symptomatic of clinical relevance and, most importantly, in what contexts.
-Gaming engagement must not be simplified psychologically as “fun” or “problematic”, as it rather serves multiple functions from comfort and pleasure seeking to need satisfaction—which vary not only between players but also within them.
+Simplifying gaming engagement psychologically as “fun” or “problematic” should be avoided, as it clearly serves multiple functions from comfort and pleasure seeking to need satisfaction—which vary not only between players but also within them.
 Next, we discuss these longitudinal thematic findings in detail and parallel across both groups.

 Discussion

 In both groups, the experiences we witness come from small “slices of life” yet simultaneously echo specific personal histories.
 Over several years (including our 1-year follow-up), these histories represent foundational points of origin and transformation that have shaped how and what gaming means to the participants in the present.
 In Dewey’s pragmatist framework, the “meaning of an object is the changes it requires in our attitude” (Dewey 1916, p.
 310), and it was specifically such changes in the participants’ attitudes with which their evolving meanings of gaming resonated.
-Below, we focus on discussing how gaming has come to matter and mean in different ways for the participants—with the pragmatic goal to refine that conceptual knowledge into tentative models.
+Below, we focus on discussing how gaming has come to matter and mean in different ways for the participants—with the pragmatic goal to refine that conceptual knowledge into tentative process models.

 In the process of healing past problems, ranging from fear of relapse to confidence of having learned to regulate